 This course is designed as an introduction to the power of storytelling, as an initiation into the timeless depths of story, and as an immersive opportunity to develop fluency in the languages of pattern and form.
 Languages of story-such as image, character and narrative-are shared by waking life, dream, and all varieties of literary, visual, and performing arts.
 In this course, students study the depths of symbolic imagery, archetypal character, and mythic narratives while engaging with the interplay of artistic creation, dream, memory, and waking consciousness.
 To this end, students are immersed in an unbounded survey of stories extending from early cave paintings to narrative mediums of the contemporary world.
 On the first level, this means a close study of natural cycles-from those of celestial bodies like the sun, moon, and earth to those of the mortal realm, such as plants, animals and humans.
-On the second level, this means a study of mythic narratives informed by natural cycles and imagery.
+On the second level, this means an exploration into the contemporary application of symbolic imagery, archetypal characters, and imagery.
 On the third level, this means an exploration into the contemporary application of symbolic imagery, archetypal characters, and narrative structures that find roots in natural cycles informing our biology and mythic memories that inform our culture.
 Prerequisites: None Corequisites: ACT, CDN, MTH, FDC, EPS, ART 159